Polaritonic Critical Coupling in a Hybrid Quasi-Bound States in the Continuum Cavity-WS$_2$ Monolayer System: Polaritonic Critical Coupling Realization

 As seen in Fig.~\ref{fig:sch} (a3), the designed cavity is a Q-BIC gap cavity metasurface, where an asymmetric air gap is inserted in the TiO$_2$ disk resonators.
+The explored geometry including the periodicity, the gap position, the disk radius as well as the height have been selected to guarantee tuning on and off the spectral overlap of the resonance mode with the excitonic resonance to enable energy detuning.
 The permittivity of TiO$_2$ is taken from the experimental data in Ref. \cite{sarkar2019hybridized}.
 More details of the designed gap cavity as well as its Q-BIC nature can be seen in Ref. \cite{zhang2021ultra}.
 As the WS$_2$ monolayer excitonic resonance energy, $E_X$ is constant, the cavity resonance, $\rm E_{Q}$ is varied by sweeping only the height of the designed Q-BIC resonators to enable energy detuning.
 It is necessary to note that sweeping only the height while maintaining the asymmetry parameter fixed does not affect the damping rate.
 Generally, the absorbed power of a structure, here the cavity or the WS$_2$ monolayer, can be quantified by $ \rm P_{abs}=\frac{1}{2}\iiint |\bm{\textbf{E}}|^2Im(\epsilon) dV$ \cite{jackson1999classical}, where $\rm |\bm{\textbf{E}}|$ is the amplitude of the electric field within the cavity or monolayer WS$_2$, $\rm \epsilon$ is the corresponding permittivity.
 The absorbance is in principle the ratio of the total absorbed power within a volume $\rm V$ to the incoming power through the exposed surface area \cite{jackson1999classical,Baffou2009}.
 Since the Q-BIC gap cavity has an infinitesimal imaginary part of the permittivity, the absorbance or dissipation rate of the Q-BIC cavity is negligible.
 Therefore the damping rate, $\gamma_Q$, of the Q-BIC cavity purely results from the radiative scattering.
 The calculated absorbance in Fig.~\ref{fig:sch} (b2) also confirms negligible dissipation losses in the Q-BIC cavity.
 The absorbance of the hybrid structure results only from the dissipation losses due to the monolayer WS$_2$, which is affected by the coupling with the cavity's resonant modes.
 To explore the coupling between the Q-BIC cavity and monolayer WS$_2$, the damping rate of the Q-BIC cavity is extracted from a Fano fit of the transmission spectrum, an example can be seen in Fig.~\ref{fig:sch} (b2).
+The Fano fit is performed by $\rm T(E)=T_0+A_0\frac{[q+2(E-E_0)/E_w]^2}{1+[2(E-E_0)/E_w]^2}$, where $\rm E_0$ is the resonant energy, $\rm E_w$ is the energy linewidth, or full-width at half-maximum. $\rm T_0$ is the transmission offset, $\rm A_0$ is the continuum-discrete coupling parameter and $\rm q$ is the Breit-Wigner-Fano parameter.